Sumico/ttp/docs/source/Groups/Attributes.rst

 * value (optional) - [group | table] default is *group*.
 If method it *group* only first regular expression in group considered as group-start-re, in addition template lines that contain *_start_* indicator also used as group-start-re.

-On the other hadn, if maethod set to *table* each and every regular expression in the group considered as group-start-re, that is very useful if semi-table data structure parsed, and we have several variations of row.
+On the other hand, if method set to *table* each and every regular expression in the group considered as group-start-re, that is very useful if semi-table data structure parsed, and we have several variations of row.

 **Example**

-In this example arp table needs to be parsed, but to match all the variations we have to define several tamplate expressions.
+In this example arp table needs to be parsed, but to match all the variations we have to define several template expressions.

 Data: